-Tunisia's 60th Festival of Carthage Marks a Record Summer Season
+Tunisia's 60th Festival of Carthage 2026: A Record Summer Season

 The ancient amphitheatre at Carthage lit up at dusk during a performance

-This summer marks a milestone for Tunisia’s cultural calendar: the International Festival of Carthage enters its 60th edition, continuing an unbroken run of performances at the Roman amphitheatre in the coastal suburb of Carthage since the festival launched in 1964.
-Performances run through July and August each year, drawing international acts across music, theatre, dance and opera against one of the most dramatic open-air settings in the Mediterranean.
+This summer marks a milestone for Tunisia’s cultural calendar: the International Festival of Carthage enters its 60th edition, continuing an unbroken run of performances at the UNESCO-listed Roman amphitheatre in the coastal suburb of Carthage since the festival launched in 1964.
+The 2026 edition opened on 16 July, with performances running through late August, drawing international acts across music, theatre, dance and opera against one of the most dramatic open-air settings in the Mediterranean.
+The anniversary programme expanded with additional nights and a larger international roster than recent editions.

 The anniversary edition arrives at a strong moment for Tunisian tourism.
 The country has already surpassed 11 million international visitors in 2026, with tourism revenues reaching approximately 1.83 billion dinars in the first four months of the year - a pace that points to the strongest full-year performance since before the pandemic.
 British arrivals are among the sharpest growth markets, with flights to Djerba up roughly 12% year-on-year as UK travellers seek quieter Mediterranean alternatives to overcrowded Spanish and Greek resorts.